 If you are involved in a car accident in Rutherfordton, you are required to stop at the scene, according to North Carolina General Statutes §20-166.
 If you do not stop, you might face arrest and the penalties that come with a conviction.
 The consequences you may experience vary greatly depending on whether or not anyone was injured and several other factors.

 You do not have to face the aftermath of an accident or arrest on your own.
-A criminal defense lawyer from our firm can help if you or someone you love is being charged with leaving the scene of an accident in North Carolina.
+A criminal defense and Spartanburg car accident lawyer from our firm can help if you or someone you love is being charged with leaving the scene of an accident in North Carolina.
 With guidance and support from our legal team, you may be able to minimize the damage of an arrest and reduce the severity of the penalties of a conviction.

 In This Article